Test pipes are aftermarket parts that replace the catalytic converters in your Nissan 350z.

 These pipes are not resonated, so you can expect them to be quite loud and raspier than the OEM catalytic converters you had before.
-For the money, these are some of the best 350z test pipes you’ll find.
+For the money, these are some really great 350z test pipes.

 From a cost point of view, AAM Competition’s test pipes are on the high end of the inexpensive list of test pipes.
 AAM claims a dyno proven 8-10 rear wheel horsepower gain, but your experience will vary depending on your specific car and dyno.

 When you install these test pipes though, you will shave off about 11 pounds in weight over each OEM catalytic converter, making your Z33 significantly lighter than when it rolled off the production line.

 AAM makes these pipes for both DE and HR engines, but for simplicity’s sake we’ve linked to the DE version.

 With Invidia’s test pipes, we’re starting to go into higher budget territory, but they’re still affordable, especially if you’re planning to keep your Nissan 350z for more than a year or two.